navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

   1132.12    70.1748
 ```

-If we want to round the decimal part we can use the `printf` function for that.
+If we want to round the decimal part we can use the `printf` function.

 ```awk
 {